mrdaniellewis/react-listboxes/examples/combo_box/without_managed_focus/README.md

 The focus remains in the input, and the currently selected item is set by `aria-activedescendant`.

-While this make editing the input value easier, it is found to be unreliable in many screen-readers and requires additional code to keep the selected option on the screen.
+This is technically correct and makes editing the input value easier.
+However, it is found to be unreliable in many screen-readers and requires additional code to keep the selected option on the screen.